pattonsgirl/Fall2021-CEG3120/Projects/Project6/README.md

   - a `README.md` file that contains documentation on how the project works
 - The hard part here is dealing with the secret.
 It shouldn't exist in the image we send around - then anyone would have it.
 It should only exist on servers we trust running the container.
 - My recommended method here will be to create a folder that we share with the running container - this is known as a mount or a volume.

-## Submission

-In your GitHub repository, select the green `Code` button then select `Download ZIP`.
-Upload this zip file to Pilot.

-In the `Comment` area in the Pilot Dropbox, copy URL / link to the repository corresponding to the project you are submitting